brand icon Jul29

 Some people use them to save space, which they certainly do, but I like them to keep things organized so when I land I know where everything is.
 I hate digging through things in a hotel or wherever I’m staying, especially if I have an early morning run.

-What are the best packing cubes
+What are the best packing cubes?

-Eh, I don’t think it really matters but I know people have strong feeling about which packing cubes (aka packing bags) they use.
+Eh, I don’t think it really matters, but I know people have strong feelings about which packing cubes (aka packing bags) they use.
 I like ones that have a variety of sizes, some that lay flat (for socks and underwear) and some that have a little depth (for clothes).
-I used to have these packing cubes from Amazon and they’re fine.
-They’re not super high quality but they’re affordable; however, they did all tear after about 18 months.
+I have both these AWAY packing cubes and these packing cubes from Amazon, and they’re both great and hold up well.

 A note about packing folders: I find they aren’t big enough and wrinkle my clothes more.
 So I go for packing cube sets that include a couple of flat envelopes.
 I’ve never used compression bags so I can’t speak to those!

-2. Lists in OneNote
+Use Packing Lists in OneNote

-A comprehensive travel packing list is key for staying organized, and so I don’t forget anything and don’t overpack.
+A comprehensive travel packing list is key for staying organized so I don’t forget anything and don’t overpack.
 I have five lists in OneNote that I reference for EVERY SINGLE TRIP, whether it’s a week-long trip or a long weekend.
 (OneNote is a Microsoft program but you could use any digital to-do list that you’ll be able to find over and over.)
 My lists include:

 1. Outfit planning – more on that below